Howard Choder, EA

 When away from the office Matt enjoys spending time outside exploring the Pacific Northwest, or inside watching basketball.

-When not working, Patty enjoys spending time with her family, traveling, hiking, backpacking and cross country skiing.
+When not at work, Patty enjoys spending time with her family.

 Originally from North Carolina, Anna has an information technology background and was a manager in an electronic funds transfer company until a little over 2 years ago.
 She always had been interested in taxes and took her first H&R Block tax course 20 years ago.
 She began her employment again for H&R Block 2 years ago before starting to work for Howard.